indirect

 - 1. not directly caused by or resulting from something full employment would have an indirect effect on wage levels 同義詞 反義詞

-- ▪ not done directly; conducted through intermediaries local government under the indirect control of the British
+- ▪ not done directly; conducted through intermediaries the nature of the threat can be pieced together only from indirect evidence

 - ▪ (of costs) deriving from overhead charges or subsidiary work hidden or indirect costs involved in training